AkashKumar305/BizCardX_Data_Extraction_OCR/README.md

 - **Bizcardx.py**: Contains the main application code.
 - **uploaded_cards**: Directory to store uploaded business card images.

+## LinkedIn Profile
+Link: www.linkedin.com/in/akashkumarl
+Visit the link to see the project video

 ## Important Note

 Ensure that the necessary dependencies are installed, and the MySQL database is set up before running the application.